alvarobartt/serving-pytorch-models/README.md

 ## :robot: Modelling

-As the modelling is not the most relevant part/section that aims to be covered along this repository, we will just be using transfer learning from a pre-trained [ResNet](https://arxiv.org/abs/1512.03385) as it is the SOTA when it comes to image classification.
+We will proceed with a transfer learning approach using [ResNet](https://arxiv.org/abs/1512.03385) as its backbone with a pre-trained set of weights trained on [ImageNet](http://www.image-net.org/), as it is the SOTA when it comes to image classification.

 In this case, as we want to serve a PyTorch model, we will be using [PyTorch's implementation of ResNet](https://pytorch.org/hub/pytorch_vision_resnet/)